d33pk3rn3l/d33pk3rn3l.github.io/_posts/2025-07-06-Swiss-Public-Transport-Calculator.md

 category: posts
 ---

-# Swiss Public Transport Cost Calculator: Finding Your Best Travel Card
+# Finding Your Best Travel Card

 Ever stood at a Swiss train station kiosk, staring at all those subscription options and wondering which one would actually save you money?
 I've been there too.